royal-road/email-scribe/README.md

 - Wrap the whole formData in another new tag, this might need changing 'defaultHtml' and getHtml function or do it as a post processing in block panel.
   - 1st approach is more 'same concerns together' but will need me to adapt 15+ files to it including import,save,load,export etc etc.
   - 2nd approach will still need me to change import etc, but its still easier.
 Bahh, changed my mind, 2nd better.

+### How to undo-redo

+- History, index lives in L-child.
+- canUndo, canRedo are needed by R-child.
+- onUndo, onRedo will need to be triggered by R-child.
+- What are my options if I don't wanna lift unnecessary state upto their common parent?